preyliet/js-sprints/README.md

 On my own

-Currently using Chat GPT and Cursor.
+Currently using Chat GPT and VS Code.